marhthing/matdev/replit.md

 - Set up workflow for bot execution with console output
 - Configured deployment settings for VM deployment (required for long-running bot)
 - Bot successfully connects to WhatsApp and processes messages
-- All 4 plugins loaded successfully (antidelete, core, media, system)
+- All 5 plugins loaded successfully (antidelete, core, media, status, system)
+- Configured anti-delete feature to ignore status and newsletter messages while monitoring all other chats

 # User Preferences